stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-quick-nut-fudge.md

 ---
-layout: post
+layout: recipe
 title: Quick Nut Fudge
 description: >
   My mother's Quick Nut Fudge offers a rich, chocolaty indulgence that perfectly balances the crunchiness of nuts with the smoothness of fudge in every bite.
 This easy-to-make dessert combines confectioners' sugar, cocoa, and nuts in a symphony of flavors that's both comforting and decadent.
 Ideal for any occasion, from family gatherings to elegant soirees, this fudge is a versatile treat that promises to delight and satisfy sweet cravings with its melt-in-your-mouth texture and sophisticated taste.
 image: /assets/img/recipes/quick-nut-fudge.jpg
 tags: ['Mom', 'Linda', 'Quick Nut Fudge', 'Dessert']
 author: stevendnoble-recipes